Cheshire High School: Renovations

 A new band room was also built in the rear of the building.
 Additionally, three science classrooms were renovated, faculty parking lots were created, and landscaping work was done in the front of school, around the new wing.
 As this new addition faced the main road, it became the new facade and main entrance to the school.
 Previously, the main entrance was tucked away at the south side of the building.

 In 2011, the Technology Department received a $73,000 grant to improve its video studio.
 Cheshire High School offers multiple media-based classes which use the studio, including video production and news media production.
 Graduates had been excelling at media colleges for years prior to the renovation and now are doing so to a greater extent.

 Athletics

 Cheshire High School participates in the Southern Connecticut Conference.

 Baseball

 The Rams baseball team won the class LL state championship in 2018.

 Softball

 The Rams softball team won their first class LL state championship in 2016 during their first ever unbeaten season finishing 27-0.

+List of Championship Wins

 Arts

 The Ram Band marched in parades such as the 43rd Presidential Inaugural Parade, the 1999 Tournament of Roses Parade, and the 2000 Macy's Thanksgiving Day Parade.

 Cheshire's Winter Percussion Ensemble won first place two years in a row (2008–09) at MAC Championships.
 They also won USSBA National Championships in the AAA category in 2011.